 1 Glance with 1,204 designs

-Glances were created to simple, single-screen looks at the most important information from your Watch app.
-We wanted the Glance to also use our state-aware user experience design so the content of the glance will change depending on if you on or off the property.
-All of the on-property glances are branded and use photography that is unique to each property to make them feel as relevant and personalized as possible.
+We wanted the Glance to use our state-aware user experience design, so the content will change depending on if you are on or off the property.
+All the on-property glances are branded and use photography unique to each property to make them feel as relevant and personalized as possible.

-If you are not on one of our properties then the glance will display all of the most important information about your SPG account including your Starpoint balance and member tier.
-If you are on property but it is not a property that has keyless technology then the glance will display a shortcut to see your room number.
-If you are on a property that does have SPG Keyless technology then the glance serves as a shortcut to be able to unlock your door from Apple Watch.
+If you are not on one of our properties, the Glance will display all essential information about your SPG account, including your Starpoint balance and member tier.
+If you are on a property that does have SPG Keyless technology, then the Glance serves as a shortcut to unlock your door from Apple Watch.

 What you need before you need it

-When the guest arrives at the hotel for the first time the SPG App for Apple Watch will show them a notification with their check-in date, check-out date, and confirmation number so they have all the information they need to check into the hotel.
+The app will notify them with their check-in date, check-out date, and confirmation number, so they have all the information they need to check into the hotel.

 SPG KEYLESS ENTRY